medhanshgupta/Experiment-7/README.md

     3. Fibonacci Series (Up to n terms)
     Start
-    Input: Get the number of terms $n$ from the user.
+    Input: Get the number of terms n from the user.
     Initialize: Set a = 0, b = 1, and counter i = 1.
     Condition: While i is less than or equal to $n$:
     Output: Print the current value of a.